texuf/whiskeynode/README.md

 Now find related users the slow way

     for user in users:
-        print '\nLooking for users with abilities related to %s\'s abilities ' % user.name, [x.name for x in user.abilities]
+        print '\nLooking for users with activities related to %s\'s activities ' % user.name, [x.name for x in user.activities]
-        for ability in user.abilities:
+        for activity in user.activities:
-            for related_ability in ability.relatedAbilities:
+            for related_ability in activity.relatedAbilities:
-                if related_ability not in user.abilities and len(related_ability.users) > 0:
+                if related_ability not in user.activities and len(related_ability.users) > 0:
-                    print '\'%s\' is related to \'%s\', %s like(s) \'%s\'' % ( ability.name,
+                    print '\'%s\' is related to \'%s\', %s like(s) \'%s\'' % ( activity.name,
                                                 related_ability.name,
                                                 str([x.name for x in related_ability.users if x is not user]), related_ability.name
                                             )
-    >>>Looking for users with abilities related to George Carlin's abilities  ['flying', 'enormous jaws', 'karate', 'knitting']
+    >>>Looking for users with activities related to George Carlin's activities  ['flying', 'enormous jaws', 'karate', 'knitting']
     >>>'knitting' is related to 'hula hooping', ['Tom Waits'] like(s) 'hula hooping'

-    >>>Looking for users with abilities related to Tom Waits's abilities  ['flying', 'karate', 'hula hooping']
+    >>>Looking for users with activities related to Tom Waits's activities  ['flying', 'karate', 'hula hooping']
     >>>'flying' is related to 'knitting', ['Bubba', 'George Carlin'] like(s) 'knitting'
     >>>'flying' is related to 'enormous jaws', ['Bubba', 'George Carlin'] like(s) 'enormous jaws'
     >>>'hula hooping' is related to 'enormous jaws', ['Bubba', 'George Carlin'] like(s) 'enormous jaws'

-    >>>Looking for users with abilities related to Bubba's abilities  ['enormous jaws', 'knitting']
+    >>>Looking for users with activities related to Bubba's activities  ['enormous jaws', 'knitting']
     >>>'knitting' is related to 'hula hooping', ['Tom Waits'] like(s) 'hula hooping'
     >>>'knitting' is related to 'flying', ['Tom Waits', 'George Carlin'] like(s) 'flying'